Cruwl/Signup-Bot/README.md

 # Requirements
 You need to have latest `PHP 7` and `APC() Module`!
 # Help
-Just upload `bot_index.php` on cPanel then the file with your host editor. replace your token on line `8`.
+Just upload `bot_index.php` on cPanel then open the file with your host editor. replace your token on line `8`.
 # setWebhook
 Use [setWebhookbot](https://telegram.me/setWebhookbot) to set your bot Webhook. **(SSL needed) **